 - Dr. Michael Pasquale, Humanities Division chair and professor of linguistics, presented a paper titled "Building Confidence and Motivation in a Language Class" at the American Council of Teachers of Foreign Languages (ACTFL) in Boston, Mass.

 - Dr. Brad Stamm, Business Division chair and professor of economics, published an essay in the Grand Rapids Business Journal entitled "Economic Lessons from Yoko Ono and Moses," reflecting on the importance of family to the the well-being of our economy.

-- Dr. David Turner, professor of New Testament, presented two papers at the Society of Biblical Leadership conference:
+- Dr. David Turner, professor of New Testament, presented two papers at the Society of Biblical Literature conference:

 - "Israel's Last Prophet: Matthew 23:29-36 and the Intertextual Basis of Matthew's Rejected Prophet Christology"

 - "His Glorious Throne: The Future of Israel and the Gentiles According to Matthew"

 - Dr. Michael Wittmer, professor of systematic and historical theology, presented a paper at ETS entitled "Is a Just Price Enough?," featuring insights from Thomas Aquinas, Nicholas Wolterstorff, Tim Keller and Pope Benedict.